 An Alternative to Opioids

-Fortunately, if you are suffering from chronic pain caused by an injury, you don’t have to turn to opioid use for relief.
+Fortunately, if you are suffering from Complex Regional Pain Syndrome caused by an injury, you don’t have to turn to opioid use for relief.
 Here at Pain Stop, we provide alternative treatments customized to each patient’s needs to help manage pain.
-If you have experienced an injury and are dealing with chronic pain, contact us at Pain Stop for more information.
+If you have experienced an injury and are dealing with Complex Regional Pain Syndrome, contact us at Pain Stop for more information.